Careers at ACT: Freelance Content Development Opportunities

 Work with ACT

-ACT is looking for educators at the elementary, secondary, and college levels to develop or review test questions for education-focused assessments.
+ACT is looking for educators from grades 6-12 and college to develop or review materials for education-focused assessments.
 Knowledge of specific domains and direct teaching experience are preferred.
 ACT is also looking to work with individuals who have subject-matter expertise to develop or review questions for workplace assessments, especially in the fields of healthcare, manufacturing, automotive, IT, financial services, energy, and other high-tech occupations.

 Item Writers & Content Reviewers for Assessments